Mohnish-Sonkusale/LLMProject-using-GooglePalm/README.md

 Streamlit is an open source python library/framework used to create and share webpages/front end applications, sometimes to check the actual output for the client.

 ### General Pipeline of PDF-Chatbot :
-Fetching text from uploaded pdf
+Fetching text from uploaded pdf/n
 Creating Chunks of extracted text
 Applying Embeddings on chunks and storing it in any Vector db Taking user query from prompt